 Hi, I’m Amelia.

-In the past 5 years, I’ve started a B2B tech company, a higher education social enterprise, a viral card game, and an organization supporting female tech founders.
+In my career, I’ve started a B2B tech company, a higher education social enterprise, a viral card game, and a couple organizations supporting female tech founders.
 Through these experiences, I’ve built multifunctional teams, developed partnerships, raised venture funding, launched marketing initiatives, written contracts, shipped code, and learned a whole awful lot.
-Now I’m solving interesting problems at Capital One.
+Now I’m working as a management consultant in the commercial nuclear sector.

 Experience